dautmolahasanov1/mws-restaurant-stage-1/README.md

 `npm install`
 in the repo folder.

-3. You will need ImageMagic to run this project.
-To use GraphicMagic locate this line of code
+3. You will need [ImageMagic](https://www.imagemagick.org/script/download.php) to run this project.
+To use [GraphicsMagick](http://www.graphicsmagick.org/download.html) locate this line of code
 `engine: 'im'`
  in the **Gruntfile.js** and comment it out.